-A guide to Nick Cannon's kids, from Onyx to Roc and Roe
+A guide to Nick Cannon's kids, from Rise Messiah to Roc and Roe

 1. and 2.
 Monroe and Moroccan Scott Cannon (b.
 April 2011)

 "Dem babies" need no introduction, do they?
 Cannon's first set of twins are with his then-wife Mariah Carey.
-The couple experienced pregnancy loss before they had their babies, on April 30, 2011, and the public was so excited to see them they were introduced to the world in their own 20/20 special.
+The couple experienced pregnancy loss before they had their babies, on April 30, 2011.
+The public was so excited to see them that they were introduced to the world in their own 20/20 special.
 As for their names, Moroccan was inspired by the decor on the top floor of Carey's NYC apartment, where Cannon proposed; Monroe was named after Marilyn Monroe, one of Carey's inspirations.
 The pair, who separated in 2014 and divorced two years later, remained friendly post-split and have hit the carpet with their kids since they parted ways.
-Cannon said in July 2022, "I will never have a love like I had with Mariah...
-It was literally like a fairytale."
+Cannon said in July 2022, "I will never have a love like I had with Mariah. ...
+It was literally like a fairy tale."

 Coming soon...

-Cannon announced that Bell is expecting their third child when he shared photos of a maternity shoot in August.
-This will be his 10th child... or will it?

-De La Rosa is also pregnant, first sharing the news in June.
+Are babies 11 and 12 on the way?
+De La Rosa is pregnant again, first sharing the news in June.
 She has kept mum on the identity of the father, leading to speculation that it's Cannon.
 Amid the mystery, she recently posted on social media, "Move over Kardashians.
 Gen 'C' taking over, babyyyy."
 She also spoke about her open relationship with Cannon, saying, "Me being open in my relationship does not change or take away from the type of mother that I am to my kids.
 I'm excited for my kids to grow up and be like, 'Mom and dad, y'all did it your way.
 And I love that.'"

+That's not the only mystery.
+In late October, Scott announced she's pregnant nearly one year after Zen's death.
+She shared the news on Instagram, but hasn't revealed who the father is either.

-Cannon has fueled the gossip, saying, "If you thought it was a lot of kids last year..." and hinting he'll be topping last year's number — of four births.
-And joked about how many he has so far, holding balloons with all different numbers for a photo shoot and quipping, "Anybody got a calculator?"
+Cannon has fueled the rumors himself, saying, "If you thought it was a lot of kids last year..." and hinting he'll be topping last year's number — of four births.
+He also joked about how many he has so far, holding balloons with all different numbers for a photo shoot and quipping, "Anybody got a calculator?"

-Note: This story was originally published on Sept.
-15, 2022 at 4:05 p.m.
-ET and has been updated.